stanislaw/carrierwave-vips-benchmarks/README.md

 ### Procedure

-The similar procedure is run using each uploader.
-Each uploader is being run in its own file, following output is concatenated for readability:
+A similar procedure is run using each uploader.
+Each uploader is being run in its own file.
+The following output is concatenated for readability:

 ```ruby
 # setup/settings.rb